Nicolas Ghesquière: Balenciaga

 At Balenciaga, Ghesquière soon became known for his sense of contrast, such as pairing high-waisted skinny pants with a voluminous blouson or a tightly cut wool jumpsuit with billowing sleeves.
 His work soon turned Balenciaga into a critically acclaimed fashion house.
 His biggest commercial success was the Lariat bag, with braided handles and dangling zipper pulls.
 An aspect of the designer's devotion to the house's legacy was his respect for Cristóbal Balenciaga's original design concepts.
 However, even though the Balenciaga archives are stored in Ghesquière's atelier, he was only able to gain entry to the locked room by special appointment with an off-site custodian.
 Throughout his time at Balenciaga, Ghesquière continuously collaborated with the same artists, particularly French artist Dominique Gonzalez-Foerster – who worked with Ghesquière on the design of every Balenciaga boutique – and stylist Marie-Amélie Sauvé.
 He has additionally cited actress Charlotte Gainsbourg as an influence during his time at the company.
 At the same time, he launched the careers of several models, including Kirstin Liljegren.
+Ghesquière's lariat bag is now considered a modern classic.

 The Gucci Group (PPR) bought Balenciaga in 2001.
 Ghesquière, who wanted to stay and expand Balenciaga, could only be bought through the house.
 "It is a happy relationship," Ghesquière said.
 "It has worked because they wanted me to explain what I wanted to do with Balenciaga, not the other way around."
 Ghesquière's collections have had a considerable commercial impact, particularly through his influence on other designers, including his former staff members Julien Dossena, Camille Miceli, and Natacha Ramsay-Levi.
 During his 15-year tenure at Balenciaga, Ghesquière is widely credited with having helped turn the fashion label into one of the fastest-growing and most profitable brands of parent PPR.
 During that time, he assembled one of the largest production teams in Paris with upwards of 30 people in the design studio and 50 in the fabrication ateliers.
-In November 2012, PPR announced his departure from Balenciaga.